Naios/gsoc2017/Readme.md

 to get used to the codebase as well as getting to know the HPX community.
 Meanwhile, I contributed to three particular fields of the HPX project:

-    - :.
-Documentation improvements:
+- **Documentation improvements:**
     - invoke
     - invoke_fused
     - unwrapped
-    - :.
-CMake improvements:
+- **CMake improvements:**
     - A working directory pollution was fixed
     - Soft link creation on Windows was enabled
-    - :.
-Doxygen improvements:
+- **Doxygen improvements:**
     - Autolinking was fixed in some cases
     - The `detail` namespace is excluded in the documentation by default now

 If you are interested in the mentioned commits in detail, you may take a look at my GitHub HPX commit history [7].